Exail header quantum communication

 A phase modulator PM1 sets the phase of each pulse.
 The MPZ-LN-01 (coming with more than 3 GHz electro-optical bandwidth) or the MPZ-LN-10 (typical 16 GHz of bandwidth) is used in combination with the driver DR-AN-10-HO to continuously modulate the phave over the range 0 to 2π.
 For the O-Band operation, the MPZ-LN-10 is selected to operate at both wavelengths 1310 nm or 1550 nm.
 For 850 nm, NIR-MPX800-LN-05 (8 GHz bandwidth operation) or the NIR-MPX800-LN-10 (more than 16 GHz bandwidth) are used.

-COH 90°, the most advanced demodulation solution for CV-QKD coherent detection stage
+COH 90°: advanced demodulation solution for CV-QKD coherent detection stage

 LAZ-LAB-NL, a narrow linewidth laser seeder for integrated QKD solution